near/docs/docs/tutorials/contracts/nfts/4-core.md

 https://github.com/near-examples/nft-tutorial/blob/4.core/nft-contract/src/nft_core.rs#L159-L214
 ```

 If `nft_on_transfer` returned true, you should send the token back to it's original owner.
 On the contrary, if false was returned, no extra logic is needed.
-As for the return value of `nft_resolve_transfer`, the standard dictates that the function should return a boolean indicating whether or not receiver successfully received the token or not.
+As for the return value of `nft_resolve_transfer`, the standard dictates that the function should return a boolean indicating whether or not the receiver successfully received the token or not.

 This means that if `nft_on_transfer` returns true, you should return false.
 This is because if the token is being returned to the original owner, the receiver_id didn't successfully receive the token and false should be returned.
 On the contrary, if `nft_on_transfer` returns false, you should return true since we don't need to return the token and thus the receiver_id successfully owns the token.